Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Angie Sedita - UBS Securities LLC

 Hi, Jeremy.
 So on the North Sea, could you talk a little bit – I mean, it's become a tight market and can you talk a little bit about what you're thinking or what you're hearing on the dayrate side as far as where we could be moving forward going into 2018?
 And then, part two of that is if we think forward about other rig categories or regions of the world, there certainly will be other markets that start to tighten before the general market.
-So if we think through either on a region specific basis or rig specific basis, where do you think would be the next segment that would start to see tightening and eventually some dayrate power?
+So if we think through either on a region specific basis or a rig specific basis, where do you think would be the next segment that we could start to see tightening and eventually some dayrate power?

 Jeremy D. Thigpen - Transocean Ltd.